 Microdosing is the act of consuming sub-perceptual amounts of psychedelics.
 By sub-perceptual, we mean that you don’t really feel any effects.
 Think of it like drinking a coffee or taking an aspirin.
 Taken this way, a microdose allows you to access some of the benefits brought on by a full dose but in a softer and more controlled way.

+Usually, a microdose is equal to 1/10th to 1/20th of a normal “macro” dose.
 For example, when it comes to psilocybin, a microdose could be between 0.1 and 0.3 grams.
-With LSD (lysergic acid), a microdose would fall between 5 and 15 micrograms.
+With LSD, a microdose would fall between 5 and 15 micrograms.

 Microdosing has been used by our ancestors as aphrodisiacs, appetite suppressants, analgesics, treatments for gout and syphilis, and to instill courage.
+But it wasn’t until Dr. Albert Hoffman, the man who discovered LSD, began experimenting with really small doses that the modern story of microdosing started.

 So, what happens in the brain when we take psychedelics?
 In general, two things:

-One, the production of brain-derived neurotrophic factors increases, stimulating neuronal growth, connections, and activity.
-Second, the transmission of glutamate, which is responsible for cognition, learning, and memory, is increased throughout the brain.
+The 5-HT2A receptor is an important serotonin receptor concentrated in the brain’s prefrontal cortex.
+When psychedelics stimulate this receptor, two significant things happen: the production of brain-derived neurotrophic factors increases, stimulating neuronal growth, and the transmission of glutamate, responsible for cognition, learning, and memory, is increased throughout the brain.

+The DMN is a set of brain regions activated when individuals are focused on their internal mental-state processes such as self-referential processing, introspection, autobiographical memory retrieval, and imagining the future.
 Psychedelics are possibly the most immediate and profound way to reduce the control of the DMN over the mind.
 Neuro-imaging studies have consistently shown that psychedelics like LSD and psilocybin significantly reduce DMN connectivity.

 To make a batch of microdoses, follow these general guidelines: